khreezy/viken-notes-obsidian/content/Events/Ragnarok.md

 tags: []
 ---

-The [[Asgard]]ian gods live with a prophecy about the end of their world.
+The [Asgard](content/Places/Asgard.md)ian gods live with a prophecy about the end of their world.
 In Ragnarok, the gods will fight their final battle and the world will burn.

 ### Notes

-- The [[Dark Knights]] appear to be attempting to speed along Ragnarok
+- The [Dark Knights](content/Organizations/Dark%20Knights.md) appear to be attempting to speed along Ragnarok